 In comparison to 24-month-olds, who tend to be somewhat agreeable, two-and-a-half year olds are more likely to become “rigid, ritualistic, demanding, oppositional, and altogether difficult.”

-Furthermore, girls tend to develop “ahead of schedule” compared to boys — so girls are apt to hit developmental milestones and generally move through developmental stages a bit more quickly than their male counterparts.
-(Hence, if your two-year-old is a girl, don’t be surprised if she’s ahead of the curve; if he’s a boy, don’t worry if he’s “dragging behind” a little.)
+Furthermore, girls sometimes develop *slightly “ahead of schedule” compared to boys — so girls may be apt to hit certain developmental milestones or move through developmental stages a bit more quickly than their male counterparts.
+It’s not a rule, just something to keep in mind.
+(For more on this, read here and here.)

 Oh, the Irony: Sameness and Opposites